marco-pontes/simple-fake-api/readme.md

 ## Troubleshooting

 - 404?
 Ensure your file name and folder structure match the expected route.
 - Dynamic segments not working?
-Check fast-api-config.wildcardChar matches your filenames.
+Check `simple-fake-api-config.wildcardChar` matches your filenames.
 - ESM import errors?
-Ensure "type": "module" in your package.json, or use .cjs/interop accordingly.
+Ensure `"type": "module"` in your package.json, or use .cjs/interop accordingly.

 ## Publishing to npm

 Follow these steps to publish this package to npm:

 - Prerequisites
-  - Ensure you own the package name (fast-api) or adjust the name in package.json (e.g., "@your-scope/fast-api").
+  - Ensure you own the package name (simple-fake-api) or adjust the name in package.json (e.g., "@your-scope/simple-fake-api").
   - Node >= 18.
   - 2FA on npm (recommended).